-The reputation of international organizations is very important.
+- The reputation of international organizations is very important.
 Because many of them work with people who are in need, if they are seen as bad or dangerous people might not want to be helped.
-People might avoid getting the help they need.
-Therefore, international organizations try to make sure that they are always seen as good.
-Sometimes this means they will ignore or not discuss some of the negative things they have done.
-However, is this the right path in order to build trust with people?

-In 2010 there was a terrible earthquake in Haiti.
+Sometimes this means they will ignore or not discuss some of the negative things they have done. - In 2010 there was a terrible earthquake in Haiti.
 The UN sent more peacekeepers to Haiti to help the recovery.
 Less than a year later Haiti had its first case of cholera in 100 years.
 Over 700 000 people suffered from the effects of cholera.
 8 500 people died.
 The peacekeepers were sent to help but they ended up causing more deaths and problems.
 This happened because the camp of the UN peacekeepers let sewage into the local water.
-They brought cholera to Haiti.

-After many years of denying the peacekeepers were responsible for the cholera, the Secretary General of the UN offered an apology.
+They brought cholera to Haiti. - After many years the Secretary General of the UN offered an apology.
 He also offered \$400 million to help fight cholera.
 It was to be paid by donations from member states.
-Sadly, states have only given 2% of that total.
-Some people have tried to sue the UN for what has happened.
+Sadly, states have only given 2% of that total. - Some people have tried to sue the UN for what has happened.
 However, the UN has immunity.
 This means that they do not have to go to court for anything they have done.
 They cannot be charged with anything.
-If the UN could be sued it could open peacekeeping up to lawsuits around the world.

-Interpol is an international organization that gets police around the world to work together.
+If the UN could be sued it could open peacekeeping up to lawsuits around the world. - Interpol is an international organization that works with police around the world.
 They do not arrest people.
-They share information with police around the world in 188 countries.
+They share information in 188 countries.
 They have done some pretty amazing things.
 They have helped catch some of the worst criminals in the world!
-Drug dealers, murderers, and smugglers have all been stopped because of Interpol.
-However, some people think they are not always using their powers for good.
+Drug dealers, murderers, and smugglers have all been stopped because of Interpol. - Some people think Interpol is not always using their powers for good.
 If a country wants to catch somebody who committed a crime they tell Interpol.
-Interpol will put out a red notice and all states will be told that person has an arrest warrant.

-Some countries misuse the red notice systems.
-In 2008, the office of the UN High Commission for Refugees said that many refugees were being arrested because of red notices.
-Research shows that non-democratic states often use Interpol to harass people they do not like.
+Interpol will put out a red notice and all states will be told that person has an arrest warrant. - Some countries misuse the red notice systems.
+In 2008, the office of the UN High Commission for Refugees said that many refugees were being arrested because of red notices. - Research shows that non-democratic states often use Interpol to harass people they do not like.
 Countries like Russia, China, Turkey and Iran have all ordered red notices on people who did not deserve to be arrested.
 Some of these people spend months and sometimes more than a year in prison as the police try to figure out what to do with the person.

-As the world becomes more interconnected more international organizations will be created.